smngvlkz/Pixify/README.md

-## This is a take-home assignment I received in an interview
+## This is a take-home assignment I received in an interview for Junior Backend Developer role

 ## TODOS